 Ms. Mitsopoulou has performed as an accompanist and solo performer in various events.
 She performed at the National Gallery of Art in Washington in 2016 for the event entitled “From Romantics to Greek Composers of the 20th Century,” which was co-sponsored by the Greek Embassy.
 Ms. Mitsopoulou’ s other performances include recitals in the Center for the Hellenic Studies, Department of Harvard, University Club in Washington invited by the AAFSW(Associates of the America Foreign Service Worldwide), in Embassy of Israel for the Congressional--Hellenic--Israeli friendship, the Church of the Holy City with the participation of the D.C Chamber music orchestra members, the Loudoun Choral Society, the Woman’s Club of Arlington, the Kreeger Museum, the Baha'i' Center of Sterling, and the Steinert Hall in Boston.
 She holds a special permission from the Hellenic Center in Greece to perform rare compositions.

-Ms. Mitsopoulou is currently doing her Doctoral of Musical Arts Degree in Performance, Pedagogy and Literature at James Madison University where she is also a graduate assistant at the Keyboard Skills Classes, an assistant to the Accompanying coordinator and in the course "Music in America".
+Ms. Mitsopoulou is currently doing her Doctoral of Musical Arts Degree in Performance, Pedagogy and Literature at James Madison University.
+In 2022 she awarded from the Honor Society of Phi Kappa Phi for her academic profile.
+Ms. Mitsopoulou is also a graduate assistant at the Keyboard Skills Classes, a collaborative pianist in J.M.U. , and an assistant to the Accompanying coordinator.